-IHF Ltd and Mona B, LLC have found success in designing and selling handbags from recycled or “up-cycled” materials under the “Mona B” trademark.
+IHF Ltd and Mona B, LLC, Plaintiffs in the case, have found success in designing and selling handbags from recycled or “up-cycled” materials under the “Mona B” trademark.
 Sales are made directly to consumers via the Mona B website as well as through retailers carrying the products.

-According to a Complaint filed in the Northern District of Ohio, Plaintiffs are part of family owned and operated businesses that have been providing “unique copyrighted consumer products” since 2007.
+According to a Complaint filed in U.S. District Court for the Northern District of Ohio, Plaintiffs are part of family owned and operated businesses that have been providing “unique copyrighted consumer products” since 2007.
 IHF first used the Mona B brand in January of 2012, and “Mona B.” was registered as a U.S. Federal Trademark on February 24, 2015, with IHF as the trademark owner.

-The Complaint further alleges, Plaintiffs engaged Defendants Khemchand Handicrafts to mass produce handbags for IHF under the Mona B brand name in April 2013.
+Again, according to the Complaint, Plaintiffs engaged Defendants Khemchand Handicrafts and its owner to mass produce handbags for IHF under the Mona B brand name in April of 2013.
 The supplier relationship “resulted in the necessary sharing of product design files, marketing files and materials, and other confidential information standard in a supplier customer relationship.”
-The relationship was alleged to have ended in July 2016.
+The relationship was alleged to have ended in July of 2016.

-After ending the supplier relationship, Plaintiffs “noticed a complete rebranding of the Khemchand Handicrafts under Myra Bags,” beginning at a trade show in India in April 2017.
+Subsequent to ending the supplier relationship, Plaintiffs “noticed a complete rebranding of the Khemchand Handicrafts under (the brand name) Myra Bags,” beginning at a trade show in India in April 2017.
 The Complaint alleges that trademark violations continued to grow in scope in 2018 “until Khemchand Handicrafts and Myra Bags unit had completely copied all aspects of [the] Mona B LLC business model.”

 Plaintiffs filed their initial Complaint against Myra Bag, Khemchand Handicrafts and Khemchand Khatri for various trademark, trade dress, copyright and related state law claims on May 2, 2018.
 However, on July 6, 2018, Plaintiffs filed an Amended Complaint to include nine different independent sales agencies, located in various areas of the country, which distribute Myra bags from that company to retailers who then sell the bags to consumers.
 The agencies allegedly conspired with Myra Bag to sell the infringing products through their own channels and sales representatives.
 Plaintiffs also name as defendants the unknown “John and Jane Does” individual sales representatives working with the agencies.